AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Functions/README.md

 <hr>

 :exclamation: This form of creating a function is also known as *function declaration*.
-It is always hoisted, so you can call function above the function declaration and it will work fine.
+It is always hoisted, so you can call the function above the function declaration and it will work fine.

 <hr>